eradiate/eradiate/docs/rst/contributing.rst

 Test report
 ^^^^^^^^^^^

-Optionally, test results may be visualised using a report generated with a tool located on a
+Optionally, test results may be visualized using a report generated with a tool located on a
 `dedicated repository <https://github.com/eradiate/eradiate-test-report>`_.